SoundMath/GroupSound/README.md

 and elegantly derived if we define our functions on Z/nZ, the abelian group of integers modulo n.
-If we replace this underlying "index set" with a nonabelian group, then translation may be written f(y<sup>-1</sup>x), and the resulting audio filters arising from convolution naturally produce different effects that those obtained with ordinary (abelian group) convolution.
+If we replace this underlying "index set" with a nonabelian group, then translation may be written f(y<sup>-1</sup>x), and the resulting audio filters arising from convolution naturally produce different effects than those obtained with ordinary (abelian group) convolution.

 The aim of this project is to explore the idea of using the underlying finite